 8. Staycation or actual vacation?

 There’s no reason you can’t go somewhere beautiful and luxurious to recover.
-It’s essential that Toronto rhinoplasty patients know what’s realistic after surgery and not schedule activity they can’t enjoy (such as swimming, suntanning, sports, facials, etc.) but they can lounge on the beach in the shade.
+It’s essential that Toronto rhinoplasty patients know what’s realistic after surgery and not schedule activity they can’t enjoy (such as swimming, suntanning, sports, facials, etc.), but they can lounge on the beach in the shade.
 You can stay in a hotel, read in peace surrounded by things you find beautiful, or even unplug the communication devices and turn your time off into a staycation at home.
-With good food, curated entertainment, plush robes, and comfy spaces set up, the peace and tranquillity can be a much-needed reset.
+With good food, curated entertainment, plush robes, and comfy spaces set up, the peace and tranquility can be a much-needed reset.

 9. Contact your surgeon

 There may be a cosmetic nurse or coach you can chat with too.
 Dr. Torgerson’s rhinoplasty patients are provided with his personal number for access any time, day or night, immediately after their surgery.
 For the first few days, some normal signs of swelling, bruising, or oozing can be understandably concerning.
-The best thing to do if you think something unusual is happening, is ask your surgeon for advice directly.
+The best thing to do if you think something unusual is happening is to ask your surgeon for advice directly.
 They can always schedule a fast appointment to see you in person or talk you through the issue over the phone.
 After the early post-op phase, it’s normal for questions about recovery and activities to continually pop up, so you should never hesitate to reach out to the staff and ask for guidance.
 Sometimes a friendly voice to empathize, celebrate your progress, and assure you that you’re on track will make a world of difference.
 Hesitating to reach out and letting anxieties brew is a sure way to make your recovery unpleasant.

 Dr. Cory Torgerson – Rhinoplasty Surgeon

 Do you have questions about rhinoplasty in Toronto?
-Are you considering a nose job and want a free consultation to learn more about the options?
+Are you considering a nose job and want a consultation to learn more about the options?
 We’ll be happy to book your appointment and help you get started.
 Talk to you soon.